For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 Incidence has dramatically decreased over the years

-Because many providers now recommend the less risky Lupron trigger shot over a Human Chorionic Gonadotropin (hCG) trigger shot, cases of OHSS have steadily decreased over the past several years.
-Both trigger shots assist in egg maturation, but Lupron has been shown to dramatically decrease the risk of OHSS.
+Because many providers now recommend the less risky Lupron trigger shot over a Human Chorionic Gonadotropin (hCG) trigger shot for IVF, cases of OHSS have steadily decreased over the past several years.
+Both trigger shots assist in oocyte maturation.
+Lupron has been shown to dramatically decrease the risk of OHSS.

 A Lupron trigger shot cannot be used if a couple is planning intrauterine insemination (IUI).
 It can only be utilized with in vitro fertilization (IVF).